Colleges That Offer Free Tuition for Low-Income Students

 Students with family income below $60,000 per year will not have a loan expectation included in their financial aid package; loan expectations for incomes above this threshold remain low, ranging from $1,500 to $3,000 yearly.

-Starting with new applicants in the 2024-25 academic year, families with total family incomes of up to $200,000 and typical assets for families in this income group will meet their financial needs through grants and work-study without any loans.
-This is an increase over the $150,000 income threshold initiated for the incoming classes of fall 2022 and fall 2023.
+Families with total income of up to $200,000 and typical assets for families in this income group will have their financial needs met through grants and work-study programs, without any loans.

 Massachusetts Institute of Technology

-Starting in the 2024-2025 academic year, undergraduates from families earning less than $200,000 annually will be able to attend MIT tuition-free, thanks to newly expanded financial aid.
+As of the 2024-25 academic year, undergraduates from families earning less than $200,000 annually can attend MIT tuition-free, thanks to newly expanded financial aid.
 This income threshold includes 80 percent of American households.
 For families earning less than $100,000, parents will not be required to contribute anything toward the full cost of an MIT education, covering tuition, housing, dining, fees, and an allowance for books and personal expenses.

 The $100,000 threshold marks an increase from this year’s $75,000, while the $200,000 threshold for tuition-free attendance will rise from the current $140,000.